 “Can you tell me about your first credit control position?”

-If you are hiring for the position internally, you may already know the answer to this question, but if you’re interviewing external candidates, this is a very important question to ask.
+If you are hiring for the position internally, you may already know the answer to this question, but if you’re interviewing external candidates, this is a an interesting question to ask.

 Credit Managers who started out their credit control career in an entry-level position are usually very well-placed to provide genuine support to the staff they manage, because they can understand the day-to-day frustrations of credit control work.